HaukeBartsch/itkN3/README.md

 Create static linked executable
 -------------------------------

-Compile a static version of the ITK library:
+Compile a static version of the ITK library on Linux:
 ```
 mkdir ~/InsightToolkit-4.8.1/bin
 cd ~/InsightToolkit-4.8.1/bin